-We want to reassure donors that it’s safe to donate blood during the Coronavirus (COVID-19) infection outbreak.
+We want to reassure donors that it’s safe to donate blood during the COVID-19 infection outbreak.
 In fact, maintaining a supply of blood products for research use is a crucial component of the overall public health response.
-Here are some helpful answers to questions you may have.
+If you had COVID-19 but have recovered, visit this page to learn more about donating blood.
+Here are some helpful answers to questions you may have:

 Please come in to donate ONLY if you’re feeling well and healthy and have not been exposed to individuals with the COVID-19 infection.
 We have instituted operational changes to ensure social distancing in terms of all donors and personnel, including increasing the space between chairs in our waiting room and donor beds.
 Additionally, entrance of non-essential personnel has been limited.

 We are a highly regulated industry and have strict cleaning processes that have been further enhanced during the COVID-19.
 Staff will clean each screening room between donors and ensure consistent cleaning of all surfaces and donor beds in the center at regular intervals.
 We continue to urge both donors and staff to cover cough and sneezes, wash hands often with soap and water for at least 20 seconds or clean hands with an alcohol-based hand sanitizer that contains at least 60% alcohol and avoid bringing hands to the face.

 There is no evidence to suggest that COVID-19 is transmitted through the blood so there’s little known risk of spreading the disease through the blood donation process.
 Visit cdc.gov/coronavirus/ for more information.

 You should NOT donate blood if you are feeling ill, have a fever, are at high risk of COVID-19 infection (i.e., living with someone who has been infected) or have been suspected of or diagnosed with having the virus.
 Following IRB protocol, donor temperature screening will occur immediately upon consent and if your temperature is above normal, you will be deferred from donating and referred to your doctor.